ssb22/CedPane/README.md

 Wikipedia is a registered trademark of the Wikimedia Foundation Inc.
 Windows is a registered trademark of Microsoft Corp.
 Wyeth is a trademark of Wyeth LLC.
+Zoom is a trademark of Zoom Video Communications, Inc.
 Any other trademarks I mentioned without realising are trademarks of their respective holders.